 Please could you tell us a little bit about your background and how you became the chef you are today?

 My background has mostly been AA Red star and highly acclaimed country house hotels all over the UK.
-I can honestly say that every Senior Chef I have worked for taught me something to use in my successful career, notably the current British Culinary Federation Chairman Stuart Mcleod and Gray Wheeler.
+I can honestly say that every Senior Chef I have worked for taught me something to use in my successful career, notably the current British Culinary Federation Chairman Stuart Mcleod and Gary Wheeler.

 Can you remember what the first game dish you ever cooked was?